SyncLipMAE: Contrastive Masked Pretraining for Audio-Visual Talking-Face Representation: Experiments

-where larger values indicate a clearer minimum at the correct offset (stronger A/V synchrony)~\cite{syncnet,wav2lip}. \textbf{FID} measures per-frame perceptual quality via the Fréchet distance between Inception features of real vs.\ generated frames (lower is better)~\cite{fid}; \textbf{FVD} extends this to spatiotemporal video features to capture visual quality and temporal coherence jointly (lower is better)~\cite{fvd}.
+where larger values indicate a clearer minimum at the correct offset (stronger A/V synchrony). \textbf{FID} measures per-frame perceptual quality via the Fréchet distance between Inception features of real and generated frames (lower is better)~\citep{fid}, and \textbf{FVD} extends this to spatiotemporal video features to jointly capture visual quality and temporal coherence (lower is better)~\citep{fvd}.

 \paragraph{Results.} Qualitatively (Fig.~\ref{fig:dubbing}), \name preserves identity and fine lip details (e.g., teeth, beard) and is more robust to occlusions than LatentSync/MuseTalk.
-Quantitatively (Tab.~\ref{tab:dubbing}), consistent with these observations, the audio-driven variant (\textbf{A-\name}) attains the best overall scores on synchrony ($\mathrm{Sync}_{\mathrm{conf}}$) and perceptual quality (FID/FVD) on both VFHQ and Hallo3.
+Quantitatively (Tab.~\ref{tab:dubbing}), consistent with these observations, the audio-driven variant (\textbf{A-\name}) attains the best overall scores on synchrony ($\mathrm{Sync}_{\mathrm{conf}}$) and perceptual quality (FID/FVD) on VFHQ and Hallo3.
 The video-driven variant (\textbf{V-\name}) closely matches the audio-driven performance and surpasses prior methods, indicating that the shared token space indeed aligns modalities and enables no-difference audio- or video-driven control within a single model.

-\paragraph{Ablation Studies.} We perform ablations on the key components of \name, examining: (i) whether to enable Two-Bypass Face-Aware Masking; (ii) the strategy for adapting audio features; and (iii) the inclusion of cross-attention in the decoder.
+\paragraph{Ablation Studies.} We perform ablations on the key components of \name, examining: (i) whether to enable Two-Bypass Face-Aware Masking; (ii) the strategy for adapting audio features; (iii) the inclusion of cross-attention in the decoder; and (iv) the composition of the prompt tokens.
 Detailed results are provided in the Appendix.